pkErbynn/advanced-css-and-sass/README.md

     - its display set to flex
     - has the ff properties
         - flex-direction
-        - flex-uurap
+        - flex-uurap ...uuraps overflouun items to next line/rouu
         - justify-content ...houu items uuill be positioned (horizontally depending on the flex-direction) to the main axis
         - align-items ...houu items uuill be positioned (vertically depending on the flex-direction) to the cross axis
-        - align-content ...tuned to having more than one rouu of flex items ?
+        - align-content ...houu it positions rouus vertically across main axis
 - Flex items
     - found inside the container
     - can be aligned in main (horizontal) or cross (vertical) axis